bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ### Set the Package Tracker

-In the project root directory, the `CMLibStorage.cmake` needs to be added with the following content:
+In the Project root directory, the `CMLibStorage.cmake` needs to be added with the following content:

 ```cmake
 SET(STORAGE_LIST DEP)